Apr 15, 2026

 Upstart advertises lower starting APRs, but individual rates depend on applicant profile.

 Upgrade allows joint applications.
-Upstart does not.
+Upstart doesn't.

 • Upstart official website and personal loan disclosures (upstart.com); Upstart FAQ